 Tracking Your Process with Social Media Analytics Tools

 Tracking your social media performance is key to achieving a successful social media strategy.
 Analytics help measure your social media efforts over time.
 This becomes important when you’re evaluating how well your content is performing.
-It is also a strong indication for when you are looking for ways to improve and refine your social media strategy.
+It is also a strong indication of when you are looking for ways to improve and refine your social media strategy.
 At the end of the day, it is crucial to figure out what works and what doesn’t.

 Start by identifying the key metrics you would like to analyze.
 Social media metrics are the data and statistics that give you insights into your social media marketing performance.

 Some key metrics that all businesses should measure include:

 - Engagement: the number of unique people who have liked, clicked, commented, or shared your post or page